shadows911/baruf/content/p/names.md

 it's not *generally* true; some words and phrases might be tools, but some aren't.
 We're interested in names right now, and names seem the *least* like tools; they really do seem more like labels or tags.
+(And this objection could be pushed a little further: aren't tags ultimately a *sort of tool?*  Even if all words *are* tools, does that really rule out words that are meant to be used as tags?)

-Another objection to word-as-tools is that even if I understand the conventional ways to use English words, that's not all there is to *understanding* English.
+Another objection to words-as-tools is that even if I understand the conventional ways to use English words, that's not all there is to *understanding* English.
 This is one of William Lycan's objections, from page 81 of *Philosophy of Language:*